RSE-Sheffield/RSE-Sheffield.github.io/README.md

 The website is hosted on GitHub Pages and can be found at [https://rse.shef.ac.uk](https://rse.shef.ac.uk).

-All content licensed under the
+All content (excluding logos or where explicitly stated) licensed under the
 <a href="http://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1"
    target="_blank"
    rel="license noopener noreferrer"